microbiomedatahub/microbiome-datahub/docs/about.md

-# Microbiome Datahub version 1
+# Microbiome Datahub
+Version: 1.0
-Datasets last updated: 2024-12-20
+Datasets last updated: 2024-12-23

 **Microbiome Datahub** is a metagenome database focused on metagenome-assembled genome (MAG) data and project metadata.
 Microbiome Datahub collects and indexes publicly available MAG data from the INSDC sequence repository.